Ticket type: Public transport pass

 On board the train, bus, or boat

-Why we (sometimes) use the Swiss Half Fare Card ourselves
+Why I usually don’t buy a Swiss Half Fare Card

-With the Swiss Half Fare Card, we spend more time on planning, both before and during our stay:
+Why I’m not the biggest fan: with a Swiss Half Fare Card, we have to spend more time on planning, both before and during our stay:

 • While in Switzerland, we map out our journey for the next day.
-We then buy discounted tickets the evening or morning before departure.
+We then get discounted tickets the evening or morning before departure.
 We always check if Supersaver tickets are available.
+Buying tickets isn’t hard, but it takes time, especially if you want to find the best deal.

-The Swiss Half Fare Card is popular amongst tourists, although most prefer the Swiss Travel Pass.
+The Swiss Half Fare Card is a popular option among many travelers, just like the Swiss Travel Pass.
 Please see the train pass buying statistics.

 Swiss Half Fare Card frequently asked questions

-1. How do know if the Swiss Half Fare Card is my best option?
+1. How do I know if the Swiss Half Fare Card is my best option?

 The Swiss Half Fare Card is the right choice if you have planned just a few trips or relatively short trips.
 You’ll save money as the regular fare is more expensive.
 The Swiss Half Fare Card is also suitable for anyone who does not mind buying tickets for each trip.